MarcoLizza/mode13h.dev/_posts/2019-03-21-tofu-engine-1.md

 One thing to notice is that OpenGL poses a limit to the maximum amount of elements in a uniform array (with the constant `GL_MAX_FRAGMENT_UNIFORM_VECTORS`).
 The value depends on the platform in use and it seems that a lower-bound is represented by Raspberry-PI with `136` elements.
 While it would have been nice to set `256` as a limit (like VGA's *Mode 13h* :D), realistically a palette of 64 colors is more than enough for the scope of the engine.
 As an example, the NES palette has been included as a pre-loaded reference palette.

-> Another approach for palette support can be achieved by using a **texture buffer object**, that is a unidimensional texture carrying shared data from the application to the shader.
-However, at the moment *raylib* doesn's support it properly... perhaps I'll get back to this issue in the future and check if it might be something of interest for optimization.
+> Another approach for palette support can be achieved by using a **texture buffer object**, that is a one-dimensional texture carrying shared data from the application to the shader.
+However, at the moment *raylib* doesn't support it properly... perhaps I'll get back to this issue in the future and check if it might be something of interest for optimization.

 In order for the palettized rendering to work, textures/images need to be "patched" runtime.
 Each pixel is replaced with an "indexing color" by searching the nearest-matching color in the current active palette.
 At the moment this requires (due to the library features) to allocate an additional temporary support buffer.
 It would be nice to have it work through a callback during the loading itself so that an additional (re)scan and support buffer won't be needed.